- Mon - Sa: 10:00 - 17:00

 - Alternative dates: Parties of 2 or more, feel free to inquire about alternative dates for suit your travel time.

-Arrive 9 a.m. at Rancho Pitaya by pre-arranged transport from the airport or a Oaxaca-city hotel but also consider booking an extra night’s lodging at Rancho Pitaya and arrive the day before.
-It’s a short drive to the ranch located 16 km from the city center or 20 km from Oaxaca’s international airport.
-The ranch is nestled on the edge of the cheese-making village of Rojas de Cuauhtemoc.
+Arrive at Rancho Pitaya by mid-afternoon via pre-arranged transport from the airport or a hotel in Oaxaca City.
+You might also consider arriving a day early and booking an extra night at the ranch to settle in.
+Rancho Pitaya is located just 16 km from the city center and 20 km from Oaxaca’s international airport, nestled on the edge of the traditional cheese-making village of Rojas de Cuauhtémoc.

 Settle into one of the three individually decorated guest rooms.